 | Technical/Psychology | Emotional-driven, Reactive, Emotionalistic |

-Antonyms of Emotional
+Antonyms of “Emotional”

-| Antonym | Meaning | Examples |
+| Antonym | Meaning | Example |

-| Calm | Peaceful feeling | She stayed calm during stress. / His voice was calm. |
+| Calm | Peaceful feeling | She stayed calm during stress. |

-| Unemotional | Not showing feelings | He stayed unemotional. / Her reply sounded unemotional. |
+| Unemotional | Not showing feelings | He stayed unemotional. |

-| Cold | Lacking warmth | His answer felt cold. / She gave a cold reaction. |
+| Cold | Lacking warmth | Her reaction felt cold. |

-| Logical | Based on thinking not feelings | He made a logical choice. / Her plan was logical. |
+| Logical | Based on thinking | He made a logical choice. |

-| Rational | Using reason | She stayed rational. / He gave a rational explanation. |
+| Rational | Using reason | She stayed rational. |

-| Detached | Not emotionally involved | He felt detached. / She seemed detached. |
+| Detached | Not emotionally involved | He felt detached. |

-| Indifferent | Not caring | He felt indifferent. / She seemed indifferent. |
+| Indifferent | Not caring | She seemed indifferent. |

-| Unfeeling | Without emotion | His response seemed unfeeling. / She sounded unfeeling. |
+| Unfeeling | Without emotion | His response seemed unfeeling. |

-Emotional vs Similar Words (Simple Comparison)
+Emotional vs Similar Words

 Emotional vs Sensitive